 We have a large Nesco cooker that my gram got me years ago for Christmas.
 I also plug this in outside.

-I have cooked a turkey in July and my electric roaster even works great for baking!
+I cooked a turkey in July, and my electric roaster works excellent for baking!
 Cakes, banana bread, and brownies have been baked outside in this cooker.

-You can use this cooker for anything that you might cook in your oven.
-This is the BEST way I know to keep your house cooler in the summer.
+You can use this cooker for anything you might cook in your oven.
+That is the BEST way to keep your house cooler in the summer.

 Grilling Is Made For Summer